One Room Challenge Week 3 – Crown Moulding Tutorial

 I wanted to step out of my comfort zone a bit and try something new with trim work in Rainie’s room.
-I have crown moulding and panel moulding throughout the house, so I also wanted to honor that style to keep everything feeling cohesive.
+We have crown moulding and panel moulding throughout the house, so I also wanted to honor that style to keep everything feeling cohesive.
 I decided to add crown moulding and picture rail moulding!

 CROWN MOULDING